 THE GREATEST LUXURY IN LIFE IS TIME

-For me, wedding photography is about capturing memories, the raw emotion and the true celebration of the day, images that will trigger memories and transport you back to the event every time you look at them.
-It’s not about the number of pictures taken but that one magical image that sums you up as a couple and perfectly reflects the day.
+For me, wedding photography is about capturing stories, emotions and the true celebration of the day, images that will trigger memories and help to transport you back in time when you look at them.

 DESTINATION WEDDING AT SUNRISE BEACH CYPRUS

 In many ways, I believe hiring a photographer you trust and whose style you like is even more important when planning a destination wedding than getting married at home.
 Family and friends have invested in a holiday to see you tie the knot in unfamiliar surroundings and everyone back home will want to experience the excitement of your wedding through your photographs.

 For me, destination weddings are extra special, the added air of excitement of family and friends all being in an unfamiliar environment always adds to the occasion.
 Over the years wedding photography has given me many opportunities to travel and meet the most amazing people and whilst on a destination wedding in Cyprus I met this young boy called Marley who was something else.

 I was booked to photograph Sarah and Lee’s wedding at the beautiful Sunrise Beach in Protaras Cyprus due to my creative documentary style.
 My main aim at every wedding is to tell a unique story of the event, to photograph the ‘heartbeat of the day,’ and unbeknown to me at the time, Marley was just what I was looking for.